Skip to main content

 note

-Otto notification Automations work for manual Flow runs, but they're most powerful when combined with scheduled Automations.
+Otto Automations work for manual Flow runs in Deployments, but they're most powerful when combined with scheduled Automations.

 For example, when testing a new production pipeline, you can create an Automation to run it every hour, then configure Otto Slack alerts to keep your team updated on progress.